murribu/wcsb/src/notes/meetings.2025-09-15.md

 [[people.board.Tonja Hibma]] was absent from this meeting as well.

 Earlier in the month, on September 4th, the district hosted its annual presentation of the Family Life Curriculum.
 I was one of three members of the public who attended.
 Ms. Hibma was also in attendance.
+It was very similar to the presentation from last year, which you can read about [[here|meetings.2024-09-16]].

 There were four topics from the school board meetings that stood out to me.
 First, the board elected a Chair and Vice Chair for this school year.
 Second, a public commenter returned to discuss how the district has dealt with his child receiving death threats.
 Third, they are beginning discussions about the next budget, including concerns regarding "class voluntary fees."
 And fourth, a WCS high school teacher was suspended pending an investigation into a social media post she allegedly made.